ItachGal/galitach.github.io/READMEMM.md

 ### 2. Data Collected by Our Advertising Partner (Google AdMob)

-To provide relevant ads and support our App, we use the Google Mobile Ads SDK (AdMob).
+To provide relevant ads and support our App, we use the Google Mobile Ads SDK (AdMob & Mediation w/Unity).
 AdMob is a third-party service that collects and processes data to serve advertisements.

 The types of data AdMob may collect include: